Charities Act 2011: Repeals

 Amendments were made to other legislation.
 It replaced most of the Charities Act 1992 (c.
 41) and Charities Act 2006 (c.
 50).

 Independent examination

 Section 145(1)(a) allowed for charities' financial accounts to be independently examined where a full audit is not required.
 An "independent examiner" is a person not connected to the charity who is "reasonably believed by the trustees to have the requisite ability and practical experience to carry out a competent examination of the accounts".

 Social investment by charities

 Additional provisions were added by the Charities (Protection and Social Investment) Act 2016 (c.
 4) granting a "general power" to charities to make "social investments", that is actions undertaken both to further the organisation's charitable aims and to make a financial surplus.
 In this context a charity's actions do not need to be financial "investments" as the term would generally be understood.

+Repealed enactments

+Section 354(4) of the act provides that Schedule 10 contains repeals and revocations.
+The schedule lists 27 acts, one Church of England measure, and 21 statutory instruments.